mati99789/mati99789/README.md

 <div size='20px'> Hi, my name is Matteus and I am a mechanical engineer who wants to become a front end developer in the near future.
 Thank You for taking the time to view my GitHub Profile.
 </div>

-- 🔭 I’m currently working on Github Project
+- 🔭 I’m currently working at Accenture Polska as Front-end Developer(JavaScript, React, TypeScript)

-- 🌱 I’m currently learning React

-- 👯 I'm looking for a job as a front end developer!

 <h3 align="left">Languages and Tools:</h3>